anoek/webrtc-group-chat-example/README.md

 ### Web server
 You'll also probably want to host `client.html` on a web server somewhere.
-You'll need to edit `client.html` and change `YOURSERVERNAMEHERE` to be the hostname or IP of the signaling server.
+You'll need to edit `client.html` and change `YOUR_HTTPS_DOMAIN` and `SIGNALING_PORT` to be the hostname or IP of the signaling server.

-Note: you can also simply open the file locally instead of using a web server, but at the time of writing this only firefox will let you access the webcam/microphone from a file hosted off of your local machine.
+Note: you cannot file locally or AFAIK host signaling server and `client.html` on different hosts.

 ### Running the sample